European shares get tech support, Hexagon soars on M&A talk

 Chipmakers Infineon, Dialog Semiconductor and ASML all gained 1.2 to 1.5 percent.

-"We expect the dominant market narrative over the coming months to be the fade in Euro area PMI momentum," said Deutsche Bank European equity strategist Sebastien Raedler.

-"We remain underweight European cyclicals versus defensives, which have underperformed by 4 percent since early May, as Euro area macro surprises have started to roll over."

-British housebuilder Bellway gained ground after its trading update showed robust demand for homes did not slow ahead of the national election on June 8.
+British housebuilder Bellway gained ground after its trading update showed robust demand for homes did not slow ahead of a national election on June 8.

 The builder's upbeat tone also lifted peers Barratt Development and Taylor Wimpey.